DomDienst1995/mcad.library/readme.md

 <script src="mcad.pattern.scheduler.v1-0.js"></script>
 ```

-For further information as to how to use each class, please see the Tutorials section.
+For further information as to how to use each class, please see the Tutorials section in the documentation.